Access Adobe Creative Cloud Software with Your Federated Account

 For details on eligibility for the Adobe software licensed under UW System's ETLA, please see https://kb.wisc.edu/internal/page.php?id=78460

 Tips for Troubleshooting Common Issues

 - The Apps tab is Missing in Creative Cloud Desktop app.

 - There should be an Apps tab in your Creative Cloud Desktop app:

 - If it's not present, follow this procedure to make it appear: https://helpx.adobe.com/creative-cloud/kb/apps-tab-missing.html

 - In MacOS, there is more than one Library folder; be sure to use the correct one when following the instructions in Adobe's procedure (above).

 - The applications appearing in the Creative Cloud Desktop app are all listed as trial versions.

-- Adobe logins can be persistent and difficult to change.
+- If you've followed the procedure above, and all applications are appearing as trial versions, there may be an issue with the login ID.
+Adobe logins can be persistent and difficult to change.
 Please log out of your Adobe account on all the browsers that you use and the Creative Cloud Desktop app, then restart the machine.

 - After restarting, open the Creative Cloud Desktop app, type only "wisc.edu" in the email address field and tab.
 That should open the UW-Madison NetID login window, where you can log in with your NetID and password.